Clean minimal desk setup with a laptop

 When You Need a Firm but Polite Email

-Setting or reinforcing a limit is another.
-Someone keeps asking you for things outside your agreed scope, keeps contacting you at inappropriate hours, or keeps escalating requests after you've already said no. The firm but polite email makes clear that the limit is real.
+Setting or reinforcing a limit is another common situation.
+Someone keeps asking you for things outside your agreed scope, keeps contacting you at inappropriate hours, or keeps escalating requests after you've already said no. The firm but polite email makes clear that the limit is real — and does so in a way that doesn't require the other person to feel attacked in order to get the message.

 Key Phrases That Strike the Right Balance